mtulio/vegeta-runner/README.md

 ### run

-To run the tests please refeer to the test plan:
+To run the tests, just tell what definition file of your test plan:

-`make run INPUT_PLAN=input/sample-plan.txt`
+`make run INPUT_PLAN=input/sample-plan.conf`